neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - Call `onAddEntry` and pass the object
 - Make sure to reset the form after submitting.

+Nice job!
+The component can now inform their parent when an entry should be added 🚀

+### Updating the state to add new entries

+Let's add new entries to the state now.
 Locate the component with the shared state (the `App` component in this template).

 - Create a function called `handleAddEntry`
 - The function should accept a parameter called `newEntry`, which should be an object describing the new entry.